macrocosm-os/data-universe/docs/reddit.md

 ## Getting a reddit account.

 If you already have a reddit account you can use that one.
-Otherwise [sign up](https://www.reddit.com/register/) for one with a password.
+Otherwise [sign up](https://www.reddit.com/register/) for one (must support password based auth).

 ## Setting up your account for use with a script type app.